cyberark/conjur-spring-boot-sdk/README.md

 ## Features

-The following features are available with the Spring Boot Legacy Plugin:
+The following features are available with the Spring Boot Api Plugin:

 * Retrieve a single secret from the CyberArk Vault by specifying the path to the secret in the Vault.
 * Retrieve multiple secrets from the CyberArk Vault by specifying the paths to the secrets in the Vault.